axibase/axibase-collector-docs/jobs/examples/activemq/README.md

 1. Log in to Axibase Collector at `https://collector_hostname:9443`.
 1. Click the **Jobs** tab in the top menu.
 1. Locate the `jmx-activemq` job.
-1. On the **JMX Job** page, enable job status by checking the box and selecting **Enabled** from the split button at the bottom of the screen.
+1. On the **JMX Job** page, enable job status by checking the box and selecting **Enabled** from the split-button at the bottom of the screen.
 1. Adjust the `cron` expression if required.
 By default, the job is executed every 10 seconds.

 > For more information on `cron` expressions, see [Scheduling](../../../scheduling.md).